Meet Our Founders

 Jurian Wijnheijmer

 My journey began in the world of microbiology.
-I spent several years immersed in academic research, studying how microorganisms respond to antibiotics and stress.
-I was fascinated by life at the microscopic level—the resilience, adaptability, and strange elegance of microbes.
+I am a molecular biologist heavily immersed in academic research, I study how microorganisms respond to antibiotics and stress.
+During my PhD I screened fungal extracts to find and develop new antibacterial drugs.

 🍄 Enter the Mushroom

-The turning point came during my work as a microbiologist, when I was screening fungi for new antibiotic compounds.
-What started as a structured search for antibacterial activity quickly spiraled into something more: I began uncovering an astonishing range of bioactive compounds hidden within fungi—molecules with potential not just as antibiotics, but as neuroactive agents, immunomodulators, metabolic regulators, and more.
+That’s when I started uncovering an astonishing range of bioactive compounds hidden within fungi—molecules with potential not just as antibiotics, but as neuroactive agents, immunomodulators, metabolic regulators, and more.

 The deeper I went, the more fascinated I became.
 I fell headfirst into the rabbit hole of fungal chemistry, captivated by their evolutionary ingenuity and biochemical diversity.
 It was like discovering a hidden world—one teeming with solutions to problems in medicine, agriculture, nutrition, and sustainability.